NearNodeFlash/nnf-sos/pkg/fence/README.md

-# GFS2 Fence Configuration
+# Fence Recorder Configuration

-This directory contains shared configuration for GFS2 fencing paths used by both the nnf-sos controller and the fence-agents.
+This directory contains shared configuration for fence recorder paths used by both the nnf-sos controller and the fence-recorder agent.

 ## Files